arthurmv/chatbot-prototype/README.md

   * `state` : set this to the state identifier that you wish to transition to.
   * `data` : this contains a cloned dictionary of the user's data.
 Make any revisions/additions to the user data by modifying this.
-  * `reply` : set this to be the message that the bot will respond with
+  * `reply` : set this to be the message that the bot will respond with (if a response is warranted)
-  * `finish` : this function resets the conversation: wiping the user data and resetting the state to `init`

 Below is a simple example: